 Glen Waverley Secondary recognizes the importance of developing our students’ ability to be active global citizens.
-Consequently, Humanities is considered as an important and integral component of every student’s course of study.
+Consequently, Humanities is considered an important and integral component of every student’s course of study.
 What better way to learn about our world, the processes that have formed it, as well as how people have used and interacted with their planet.
-Humanities subjects are compulsory for all students in Years 7 -10.
+Humanities subjects are compulsory for all students in Years 7 - 10.

 Middle School